 Master of Science by Coursework in Teacher Education (Part-time)

-Assignments section of the Professional Programmes WebLearn siteby no later than noon on Mondayof Week 1 of Hilary and Trinity terms respectively.
-Assignment three must be uploaded to the Assignments section of the Professional Programmes WebLearn siteby no later than noon on the third Fridayin September in the candidate’s first year of the course.
-4. The deadline for resubmission of assignments one and two will be noon on the Mondayfalling 14weeks after the initial submission date, following the term in which the unit is taken.
+Mondayof Week 1 of Hilary and Trinity terms respectively.
+Assignment three must be uploaded to the University approved online assessment platform Fridayin September in the candidate’s first year of the course.
+3. The deadline for resubmission of assignments one and two will be noon on the Mondayfalling 14weeks after the initial submission date, following the term in which the unit is taken.
 The deadline for resubmission of assignment three will be noon on Mondayof week 1 of Hilary term in the candidate’s second year of the course.
+4